 Graduate Studies in Music at Columbia University

-For detailed requirements, policies, and procedures, please use the Graduate Handbook links on the right side of this page.
+For detailed requirements, policies, and procedures, please see the Graduate Handbook:

 Through the Graduate School of Arts & Sciences, the Department of Music offers degrees in Musicology (M.A., leading to M.Phil., and Ph.D.) and Composition (M.A., leading to D.M.A.).